 Last week my toddler and I picked a big bowl of blackberries from some wild growing blackberry bushes only a few yards from my home.
 Food miles – zero!

 Before I made jam for the first time several years ago, I thought it was a long-winded and laborious process.
-I had watched my gran make jam many years ago when I was a small child, which seemed to take hours and an awful lot of stirring.
+I had watched my gran make jam many years ago when I was a small child.
+This seemed to take hours and an awful lot of stirring.
 Thinking back, my gran wouldn’t have used pectin so it would have taken a long long time to get the jam to set to the right consistency.
-Thankfully, jam sugar (sugar with added pectin) is readily available speeding the whole process up to just minutes!
+Thankfully, jam sugar (sugar with added pectin) is readily available, speeding the whole process up to just minutes!